yuhonas/off-by-one/README.md

 At present there are the following limitations

-* Search is matched insensitively, no partial word matching and only the first is returned, a `FULL TEXT` search engine would solve all these issues
+* Search is matched insensitively, no partial matching _within_ words, and only the first match is returned, a `FULL TEXT` search engine would solve all these issues
 * The Implementation is tied to the schema of [clients.json](./spec/fixtures/clients.json)
 * Only accepts JSON (other interchange formats could be supported potentially)
+* There is limited error handling eg. bad json/incorrect schema etc

 ## Performance

 No performance SLA's were given for the project however

-* Current performance for the search algorithm is `O(n)`, performance will degrade lineraly in proportion to the number of items
+* Current performance for the search algorithm is `O(n)`, performance will degrade linearly in proportion to the number of items
-* Memory performance will also degrade lineraly as all items in the `JSON` are loaded in at boot time this could be remedied via data streaming
+* Memory will also degrade lineraly as all items in the `JSON` are loaded in at boot time this could be remedied via data streaming

 ### Suggestions